SAP-samples/partner-reference-application-extension/README.md

 The objective of this repository is to develop an extension that enhances the existing Poetry Slam Manager, allowing partners to incorporate customer-specific features such as customization of various user interface (UI) components and expanding the application's service capabilities.
 The key deliverables and scope of the project include:

-- Customer-Specific Fields and Features:
+- Customer-specific fields and features:

-    These fields will be added withing the existing UI and be editable by the customer.
-They are integrated seamlessly into
-    the core application's functionality, ensuring consistency and user convenience.
-Enable Extension fields to the existing UI so that they can be edited in the context of the core application
+    These fields are added within the existing UI and can be edited by the customer.
+They are integrated seamlessly into the core application's functionality, ensuring consistency and user convenience.
+Enable extension fields to the existing UI so that they can be edited in the context of the core application.

-- Enhancements to the existing UI to accommodate new fields and features
+- Enhancements to the existing UI to accommodate new fields and features:

-    Creation of customer-specific entities to an existing services with new customer-specific UI to manage customer-specific entities.
+    Creation of customer-specific entities to existing services with new customer-specific UI to manage customer-specific entities.

 #### Functionality